freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ### How do I get an issue assigned to me?

 We typically do not assign issues to anyone other than long time contributors to avoid ambigious no-shows.
-Instead we follow the below policy to be fair to everyone:
+Instead, we follow the below policy to be fair to everyone:

-1. The first pull-request for any issue is preffered to be merged.
+1. The first pull-request for any issue is prefered to be merged.
-2. In case of multiple pull-requests for the same issue, we give priorty to quality of the code in the pull-requests.
+2. In case of multiple pull-requests for the same issue, we give priority to quality of the code in the pull-requests.
    - Did you include tests?
    - Did you catch all usecases?
    - Did you ensure all tests pass, and you confirmed everything works locally?